ajhenley/gitbook/creatinga_multi_table_database.md

-# Creating A Multi_Table Database
+###Creating A Multi_Table Database

-Creating one table isn't too useful.
-I want you to now make 3 tables that you can store data into:
+Creating one table helps but what if the person has a pet.
+Where do we store that?
+Now you will make three tables that you can store data into.

 CREATE TABLE person (
     id INTEGER PRIMARY KEY,